flare-foundation/fasset-closed-beta/README.md

 2. Start the bot by running `/start`, then click `Register`, and input the required info,
 3. Wait for us to confirm your registration info,
 4. Run (send message) `/events`, click `Subscribe to Events`, and receive your API key.
-5. To subscribe to receiving agent events on Telegram, put the API key from the last step in the local `config.json` file under `apiKey`.
+5. To subscribe to receiving agent events on Telegram, put the API key from the last step in the local `config.json` file under `apiKey` in the current `fasset-closed-beta` directory.